ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 ![250k example inventory with OIM elements](example250k.png "250k example inventory with OIM elements")

 Keep in mind that as the inventory columns are compared to OIM elements, there may be inconsistencies that would prevent a straightforward crosswalk.
-Using the example above, an OIM <b>location</b> element could be applied to both the "prov" and "Other place" columns.
-For now, this isn't anything to be concerned about – simply identify columns that can be coverted into an OIM element.
+Using the example above, an OIM <b>location</b> element could be applied to both the "Prov" and "Other place" columns.
+For now, this isn't anything to be concerned about – the task at hand is to simply identify columns that can be converted into an OIM element.
 In later steps in the process, we will clean up the field names and data, including concatenating two columns if needed.